About Redeemed Reader

 Welcome to Redeemed Reader!

-Starred Reviews: A star indicates excellent content, both artistically and morally/spiritually.
-We don’t give away too many stars, but you can click the Starred Reviews button to get an idea what we consider excellent.
+A star indicates excellent content, both artistically and morally/spiritually.
+We don’t give away too many stars, but you can check the Starred Reviews to get an idea about what we consider excellent.

 Concerned about a societal trend or controversial issue?
 “Discussion Starters” are books that introduce big issues, reflect on current societal trends, are required in many schools, or simply are hugely popular.
 They often contain material we conservatives might feel uncomfortable with, but they are a fantastic way to jumpstart discussion with your particular audience.
 Most of these are upper middle grades/teen reads.
 We feel that the books in this category have merit—and not all of them have offensive content!--but do read the reviews closely to help determine whether they are a good fit for your family, small group, or classroom.

-Need educational tips or encouragement?
+Need educational tips, how to's, or other practical encouragement?
 We’ve got lots of ideas on the Resources page.
-It’s kind of a grab bag of booklists, reading guides, and other practical resource—enjoy browsing!
-Start with our most popular resources:
+It’s kind of a grab bag of booklists, reading guides, and other practical resources—enjoy browsing!

-Our Reflections page is where you can find us musing about trends (in the publishing world, in education, in books and reading in general), having extended virtual discussions about particular titles, reflecting on where we see Christ in literature, and, in general, reflecting on books and reading.
+Our Reflections page is where you can find us musing about trends (in the publishing world, in education, in books and reading in general), having extended virtual discussions about particular titles (such as our annual Newbery Buzz series), reflecting on where we see Christ in literature, and, in general, reflecting on books and reading.